17 April 2017

 We called it.
 An early Easter was had by all, where they all ended up going home and we have lots of cake.
 Yes, dessert was partaken by a few hangers-on from the lower deck who thought it was all very funny.
 The upper deck?
 Every single one went home . . . mad and wet.

 I have a feeling a lot of the guests will not be back for next year's feasting.
 No, I think Sean put the kibosh on Easter dinner from now on.
-He is persona non grata right now.
+He is persona non grata at the moment.
 The boyos are the only ones talking to him about how cool this and that person looked drenched to the skin.
 How they now know potatoes don't float once mashed and how gravy glistens in water and looks like blobs of dog doo.
 Oh yeah, pleasant stuff those kiddos.

 How can someone who looks good until he opens his mouth be such a bungling idiot?
 Well, Mam will make sure he doesn't hear the last of it.
 Yup.